Saint George's Church, Brașov

-Saint George's church (Biserica Sfântul Gheorghe, Szent György-templom) is a church in Brașov.
+Saint George's church (Biserica Sfântul Gheorghe, Szent György-templom) is a church located at 15 Noiembrie 29 Boulevard in Brașov, Romania.
 Originally it was as a residential building, and it was dedicated as an Orthodox church in 1934.
 It acquired its present look in the 1980s.

 History

 The building was built in 1903 as a villa for a Hungarian count in the Blumăna (Bolonya) neighbourhood of the city.
 At that time, Brașov was part of Austria-Hungary.
 The count was fond of hunting, and this can be seen on the building: the sculptures, ornaments, and painted windows depict hunters, hunting dogs, deer, bears.
-In 1918, at the end of World War I, the count and his family has left the city.
+In 1918, at the end of World War I, the count and his family left the city.

 The empty villa was nationalised.
 At the beginning it was used as a girls' orphanage, then it became the headquarter of Gazeta de Transilvania’s editorial staff.
 Rooms on the upper floors were used as a chapel by Orthodox believers.
-As the neighbourhood of Blumăna was mostly populated by Hungarians and German Saxons, there were no Romanian Orthodox churches up to then.
+As the neighbourhood of Blumăna was mostly populated by Hungarians and Transylvanian Saxons, there were no Romanian Orthodox churches up to then.
 The building has been declared a church in 1934 and it was dedicated for Saint George.

 Orthodox people planned to build a new church in the district, but the Communists that came to power did not allow the building of new churches, so they continued to use the Saint George's church.
-In the years 1985-1986 they renovated the building, removed several internal walls to make an arch-vaulted nave, and built a belfry as well.
+In the years 1985–1986 they renovated the building, removed several internal walls to make an arch-vaulted nave, and built a belfry as well.
 The painting of the interior was finished in 1990.

-After the change of regime in 1989 new Orthodox churches were built in Blumăna.
+After the fall of the communist regime in 1989, new Orthodox churches were built in Blumăna.